PyTables/PyTables/doc/source/usersguide/introduction.rst

 Support for *natural naming* is a key aspect of PyTables.
-It means that the names of instance variables of the node objects are the same as the names of its children
+It means that the names of instance variables of the node objects are the same as the names of its children [2]_.
+This is very *Pythonic* and intuitive in many cases.

-I got this simple but powerful idea from the excellent Objectify module by David Mertz (see [MERTZ]_)
-.
-This is very *Pythonic* and
-intuitive in many cases.
 Check the tutorial :ref:`readingAndSelectingUsage` for usage examples.

 You should also be aware that not all the data present in a file is loaded into the object tree.
 The *metadata*